mdn/content/files/en-us/web/api/fenced_frame_api/index.md

 > **Note:** `FencedFrameConfig` has a {{domxref("FencedFrameConfig.setSharedStorageContext", "setSharedStorageContext()")}} method that is used to pass in data from the embedding document to the `<fencedframe>`'s shared storage.
 It could for example be accessed in a {{domxref("Worklet")}} via the `<fencedframe>` and used to generate a report.
 See the [Shared Storage API](https://developer.chrome.com/docs/privacy-sandbox/shared-storage/) for more details.

-### Accessing fenced frame functionality on the Frame object
+### Accessing fenced frame functionality on the `Fence` object

-Inside documents embedded in `<fencedframe>`s, JavaScript has access to a {{domxref("Window.frame")}} property that returns a {{domxref("Frame")}} instance for that document.
+Inside documents embedded in `<fencedframe>`s, JavaScript has access to a {{domxref("Window.fence")}} property that returns a {{domxref("Fence")}} instance for that document.
 This object contains several functions specifically relevant to fenced frame API functionality.

-For example, {{domxref("Frame.reportEvent()")}} provides a way to trigger the submission of reports defined via the [Private Aggregation API](https://developer.chrome.com/docs/privacy-sandbox/private-aggregation/).
+For example, {{domxref("Fence.reportEvent()")}} provides a way to trigger the submission of report data via a [beacon](/en-US/docs/Web/API/Beacon_API) to one or more specified URLs, for the purpose of collecting ad auction results.
+This data could then be reported via the [Private Aggregation API](https://developer.chrome.com/docs/privacy-sandbox/private-aggregation/).

 ### HTTP headers